flimflam-austin/hugo-cms-test/content/quick_reads/20200905-18-09-17-uncle-sam/index.md

       World War I, Uncle Sam actually dates back to the War of 1812.

-      Hungry troops were fed meat from **Samuel Wilson.** His barrels of beef & pork were stamped with a “U.S.” but **soldiers started calling it “Uncle Sam’s.”**
+      Hungry troops were fed meat from**Samuel Wilson.** His barrels of beef & pork were stamped with a “U.S.” but**soldiers started calling it “Uncle Sam’s.”**
     _key: card-2-42269c9f-4d61-4ce8-a2c0-345d002ea384
   - order: 2
+    useCheckmark: false
     body: >-
       ## Did He Look Like That?